Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Lemon vermicelli -This delicious and tangy Semiya Upma (Lemon Vermicelli) is just what you need to start your day.
 It is filling and comes together in 15 minutes from start to finish.

-- Buttermilk dosa – Buttermilk dosa – Delicious and soft, this dosa is perfect for breakfast, snack, and even lunch.
+- Buttermilk dosa – Buttermilk dosa – Delicious and soft, this dosa is perfect for breakfast, snacks, and even lunch.
 Learn how to make it in a few easy steps.

 - Kapparutti – Kappa rutti or Kappa rotti – This soft in the center and crispy on the sides 4-ingredient dosa or pancake from Mangalore is a culinary delight.
 Try it out today – no fermentation required!